Good Intentions (Justified): Critical reviews

 Joe Reid of Vulture gave the episode a 4 star rating out of 5 and wrote, "The key line in 'Good Intentions' comes from Boyd, who's taunting a captured drug distributor, Cyrus, who he thinks tipped off the guys who stole his drug shipment."
 Holly Anderson of Grantland wrote, "We've reached the point in the season when the pellets are yet to fly but the air gun's been vigorously pumped, so to speak, and it's always right about now when we start catching ourselves watching for moments that'll come back in big ways later on."

 Dan Forcella of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "As great as Raylan's tussle with Monroe was, and as awesome it was to watch Boyd continue to struggle, the best thing about 'Good Intentions' was seeing how Daryl Crowe Jr. worked his way into a power position in Kentucky so quickly."
-Jack McKinney of Paste gave the episode a 8.3 out of 10 and wrote, "It isn't really fair to expect any show to reach new heights week in and week out and Justified, despite its consistent brilliance, is no exception.
+Jack McKinney of Paste gave the episode an 8.3 out of 10 and wrote, "It isn't really fair to expect any show to reach new heights week in and week out and Justified, despite its consistent brilliance, is no exception.
 While episode three of the season is something of a letdown from episode two, it still has more high points than low."